qig123/pdf_trans/mybook/Part IV_ A Closer Look at Implementation/Part IV_ A Closer Look at Implementation.md

 ## 16.1.2 The Common Language Infrastructure

+As early as the mid-1980s, Microsoft recognized the need for interoperability among programming languages running on Windows platforms.
+In a series of

 product offerings spanning a decade and a half, the company developed increas- ingly sophisticated versions of its Component Object Model (COM), ﬁrst to com- municate with, then to call, and ﬁnally to share data with program components written in multiple languages.
 With the success of Java, it became clear by the mid to late 1990s that a sys- tem combining a JVM-style run-time system with the language interoperability of COM could have enormous technical and commercial potential.
 Microsoft’s .NET project set out to realize this potential.
 It includes a JVM-like virtual machine whose speciﬁcation—the Common Language Infrastructure (CLI)—is standardized by ECMA and the ISO.
 While development of the CLI has clearly been driven by Microsoft, other implementations—notablyfrom the open-source Mono project, led by Xamarin, Inc.—are available for non-Windows platforms.

 IN MORE DEPTH